Code-4-Community/dev-spikes/api-spec/sftt/api-spec.md

 ##### `200 OK`

-This member has joined the team.
+This applicant has been removed from the applicant's list.

 ##### `400 BAD REQUEST`